apollographql/apollo-client/.api-reports/api-report-react_internal.md

     context?: DefaultContext;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" fetchPolicy?: FetchPolicy;
+    fetchPolicy?: FetchPolicy;
     query: DocumentNode | TypedDocumentNode<TData, TVariables>;
     variables?: TVariables;